GunjanKholapure/First-Blog/_posts/2020-08-15-MS(R) CSE programme at IITK.md

 for the admission process.
 For admission to MS(R) programme in CSE branch at IIT Kanpur in 2018,  students had to clear a coding test and an interview.

 ## Difference between MS(R) and Mtech Programme
-This programme is pefect for students who are interested in doing research in a particular area but are not sure about doing a PhD.
+This programme is perfect for students who are interested in doing research in a particular area but are not sure about doing a PhD.
 Although MTech students also carry out research work, there are some differences in both programmes as listed below -

 * Coursework in MTech Programme is more as compared to MS(R) programme.
 M.Tech students are required to take a minimum of 7 courses while MS(R) students have to do a minimum